When Certainty Trumps Curiosity. And Science Fails.

 "The brain runs on glucose, so it must be fine to eat sugar."

 One of the most powerful leverage points in your physiology that can help reduce free radical production is to keep blood sugar levels low.
-Elevated blood sugar binds to protein in a process called glycation, and glycated proteins are associated with an increased production of free radicals by as much as 50-fold!
+Elevated blood sugar binds to protein in a process called glycation, and glycated proteins are associated with increased production of free radicals by as much as 50-fold!
 This is the reason that elevated average blood sugar, as measured by the A1c blood test (a marker of protein glycation), directly correlates to brain destruction.

 Do Proton Pump Inhibitors Cause Heart Attacks?